jlutran/ftp-cloudfs/README.rst

 Currently python-keystoneclient (0.3.2+ recommended) is required to use Keystone auth and it can be enabled with ``keystone-auth`` option.

-You can provide a tenant name in the FTP login user with TENANT.USERNAME (using a dot as separator).
+With Keystone v2.0, you can provide a tenant name in the FTP login user with TENANT.USERNAME (using a dot as separator).
+With Keystone v3, you can also provide domain name in the FTP login user with PROJECT_NAME@PROJECT_DOMAIN_NAME.USERNAME@USER_DOMAIN_NAME (using @ as a separator).
 Please check the example configuration file for further details.

 .. _swauth: https://github.com/gholt/swauth
 .. _OpenStack Identity Service: https://developer.openstack.org/api-ref/identity/index.html